-I was reminded of this when my writing buddy and I got our wires crossed, and had to reschedule our meeting.
+I was reminded of this one day when my writing buddy and I got our wires crossed, and had to reschedule our meeting.
 “It’s a shit show,” she said, when I asked how things were going.
-“Between teaching, hosting speakers, conducting an accelerated job search and trying to write a book…I am done.”
+“Between teaching, hosting speakers, conducting an accelerated job search and trying to write a book, I am done.”
 When I asked if there was anything I could do to help, her answer was clear.
 “No,” she said, shortly.
 “Not unless you can make the semester end now.”

 April is academia’s version of what happens at the end of any work season.
 Everything’s coming to a head and there’s a final push that can’t be escaped, no matter what you do.
 When that happens, it’s easy to feel like your writing has to fall to the wayside.
-If you’ve got a steady practice going, it’s tempting to schedule other tasks over your writing time—you know, just to clear your head.
-To get everything out of the way.
-And if writing is a struggle?
-Then it’s doubly hard to find the energy to muscle your way through your writing sessions.
-At our summer writing retreats, I hear the same story over and over: April writing abandoned in despair, with the promise to make it all up in May.
+If you’ve got a steady practice going, it’s tempting to schedule other work into your writing time—you know, just to clear your head.
+To get everything out of the way before you write.
+(Which, you end up not actually doing).

-The problem, of course, is that Academic April always lasts longer than we want it to.
+The difficulty, of course, is that Academic April always last longer than we want it to.
 Sure, May comes, and then classes eventually end.
 But then there are exams to give and grades to submit.
 There are Digital Measures to report and final committee meetings to attend.
 To say nothing of the defenses and capstone presentations that have to happen before everyone disappears from campus.
 If you’re on the quarter system, you might not have reached your Academic April yet.
 It might not start for you till much later in the month.
 But you’re still heading into that last quarter of the year, where you have to muscle through a torrent of non-writing obligations.

-But if you want to do something different this year, you can.
-See, the problem isn’t really Academic April.
-The problem is that we refuse to accept Academic April for what it is, to surrender to it, and deliberately adjust how we work so that we can stay steady in our writing habit.
+The problem here isn’t really Academic April.
+The problem is that we refuse to accept Academic April for what it is.
+We refuse to surrender to it or adjust how we work so that we can stay steady in our writing habit.
 Academic April comes every year.
-And every year it’s just as bad as it was the year before.
+Every year it’s just as bad as it was the year before.
 And every year—in December and January when we’re planning our syllabi and saying yes to yet another talk/committee/conference—we forget how bad Academic April is going to be.
-And then, every year it comes again, and we stand in mute and frozen awe at the tsunami of demands headed our way.
+And then, every year, when it comes again, we respond to it in one of two ways.

-And then, I promise...summer will come.
+And then, I promise, summer will come.